jessequinn/docker-php-apache-mysql-composer/README.md

     $ sudo chmod -R 777 html/
     $ sudo chown -R username:username html/
 These commands should be used on host filesystem.

+At this point, you can easily git clone a repo on the host system into the html folder and run composer.